Euro 2020 Postponed Until 2021 In Response To Coronavirus Pandemic

 Euro 2020 will now be taking place in 2021 in response to the novel coronavirus (COVID-19) pandemic following an agreement reached by UEFA — European football’s governing body — and other key organizations on Tuesday, per BBC.
 The tournament was originally scheduled to kick off on June 12, and sees 24 national teams playing in stadiums across Europe, the first time the contest was scheduled to be held beyond the confines of a single country.
 Euro 2021 is currently scheduled to take place between June 11 and July 11 in 2021.

-The announcement of the delay follows an emergency meeting between UEFA and all 55 of its affiliated national federations along with representatives from clubs and leagues.
-The UEFA statement announcing the delay also confirmed the delay of all men’s and women’s UEFA competitions and matches for clubs and national teams until further notice.
-This delay includes the playoffs that would determine the final teams to qualify for Euro 2020.
+The announcement of the delay follows an emergency meeting between UEFA and all 55 of its affiliated national federations, with representatives from several clubs and leagues also in attendance.
+The UEFA statement announcing the postponement also confirmed the delay of all men’s and women’s UEFA competitions — and matches for clubs and national teams — until further notice.
+This delay includes the qualifying playoffs for Euro 2020.

 UEFA’s decision grants the postponed domestic leagues across Europe the freedom to complete their schedule in their preferred method.
 UEFA president Aleksander Ceferin commented on the decision in the governing body’s statement.